-Starting in 2001, I switched the focus of my USF laboratory from superconductivity to the electric sense of sharks (and their relatives).
+Starting in 2001, Brown switched the focus of his USF laboratory from superconductivity to the electric sense of sharks (and their relatives).
 These fish use electricity as a type of sixth sense to navigate their murky worlds, including hunting for prey, since living things give off small electric signatures.

-Though we never actually swam with sharks, we collected gel from their electrosensitive organs, and we also used computer modeling to imagine what “electric vision” might be like for a shark.
-Between 2002 and 2010, we published a number of papers.
+Though they never actually swam with sharks, Brown's team collected gel from their electrosensitive organs and used computer modeling to imagine what “electric vision” might be like for a shark.
+Between 2002 and 2010, they published a number of papers.